HYDRAULIC COUPLING FOR ELECTRIC ENGINES – STARTER

 The impellers perform like a centrifugal pump and a hydraulic turbine.
-With an input drive to the pump (e.g. electric motor or Diesel engine) kinetic energy is imparted to the oil in the coupling.
+An input drive to the pump (e.g. electric motor or Diesel engine) kinetic energy is imparted to the coupling oil.
 The oil moves by centrifugal force across the blades of the turbine towards the outside of the coupling.

-This absorbs the kynetic energy and develops a torque which is always equal to input torque thus causing rotation of the output shaft.
+This absorbs the kinetic energy and develops a torque which is always equal to input torque, thus causing rotation of the output shaft.
 The wear is practically zero since there are no mechanical connections.
 The efficiency is influenced only by the speed difference (slip) between pump and turbine.

 The slip is essential to the functioning of the coupling: there could not be torque transmission without slip!
 The formula for slip, from which the power loss can be deduced is as follows:

 slip %=((input speed – out speed) / input speed) x 100